Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 There were also some I did not see, mostly carved in the late 18th century between 1777 and 1782 and hewn by a certain Décure, a quarry worker with the General Inspectorate.

-A former army veteran, he had fought for the liberation (from the English) of Minorca, in the Balearic Islands, and was imprisoned at Port Mahon, the island's capital.
+A former army veteran, he had fought for the liberation (from the English) of Minorca, in the Balearic Islands, and was imprisoned for a time at Port Mahon, the island's capital.

 While working in the quarry, he discovered a cavern that had opened after a rockfall.
 At lunchtime, while his colleagues returned above ground for lunch, he would enter "his" cavern and chip away at the rock.
 For five years, he fashioned buildings underground that reminded him of those of Mahon.